SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 Explicit Parentheses
 ~~~~~~~~~~~~~~~~~~~~

-It is sometimes useful to include parentheses when they are not strictly needed,
+It's sometimes useful to include parentheses when they're not strictly needed,
 to make the intention of a complex expression easier to read.
 In the door access example above,
-it is useful to add parentheses around the first part of the compound expression
+it's useful to add parentheses around the first part of the compound expression
 to make its intent explicit:

 .. testcode:: logicalOperators